kysercodes/notesfinal/dom.md

 # textcontent

-### textcontent property allows you to read the textxontent of an element
+### textcontent property allows you to read the textxontent of an elementcd